axibase/atsd/sql/api.md

 ## Description

-This endpoint executes an SQL query and returns the results in CSV or JSON format, with the optional inclusion of result metadata.
+This endpoint executes an SQL query and returns the results in CSV or JSON format, with optional metadata.

 To retrieve result set metadata without query execution, submit the query to the [`/api/sql/meta`](api-meta.md) endpoint.